Using Private and Public Assessments in Security Information Sharing Agreements: Imperfect Public Monitoring: The Role of Centralized Monitoring

-In order to attain nearly efficient payoffs, players need to be able to support cooperation by detecting and appropriately punishing deviations.
+In order to coordinate on implementing desired payoffs, firms again need to be able to support cooperation by detecting and appropriately punishing deviations from the desired levels of information sharing by any firm.
 In PPEs, where strategies are public, all such punishment should occur solely based on the public signals.
-As a result, the public signals should be distributed such that they allow players to statistically distinguish between deviations by two different players, as well as different deviations by the same player.
-We now formally specify these conditions.
-The first condition, referred to as \emph{individual full rank}, gives a sufficient condition under which deviations by a single player are statistically distinguishable; i.e., the distribution over signals induced by some profile $\boldsymbol{\rho}$ are different from that induced by any $(\rho_i', \boldsymbol{\rho}_{-i})$ for $\rho_i' \neq \rho_i$.
+As a result, the public signals should be distributed so as to satisfy two conditions.
+The first condition, referred to as \emph{individual full rank}, gives a sufficient condition under which deviations by a single firm are statistically distinguishable.
 Formally,